Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Experiments

 \subsection{Pedestrian Bird's-eye View}

-In the pedestrian bird's-eye view domain, we evaluated our model on ETH \cite{pellegrini2009you} and UCY \cite{lerner2007crowds}, the characteristics of which were detailed in Section \ref{sec:domain}.
-We will adapt the same strategy for evaluation as previous works in this domain \cite{gupta2018social} and train our model with a leave-one-out approach on combined ETH and UCY datasets.
-As input, the model observes 8 time steps (3.2 seconds) and predicts the coordinates of the pedestrian for the future 12 time steps (4.8 seconds).
+In the pedestrian bird's-eye view domain, we evaluated our model on ETH \cite{pellegrini2009you}, and UCY \cite{lerner2007crowds}, the characteristics of which were detailed in Section \ref{sec:domain}.
+We will adopt the same strategy for evaluation as previous works in this domain \cite{gupta2018social} and train our model with a leave-one-out approach on combined ETH and UCY datasets.
+As input, the model observes 8-time steps (3.2 seconds) and predicts the coordinates of the pedestrian for the future 12-time steps (4.8 seconds).
 The model has been trained for 80 epochs with a learning rate of $0.01$ and Adam optimizer \cite{kingma2014adam}.

-In the field of path prediction, it is common for models to generate 20 outputs (k=20) for each subject in the scene and report the ADE and FDE based on the single best of the 20 predicted paths for each pedestrian.
-However, this method is not suitable for real-time scenarios, especially those deployed on embedded platforms with limited resources.
-Thus, we will compare our model only to the approaches that report their single-future path prediction evaluation.
-In our comparisons, we include Linear which is a simple regressor used for path prediction.
-Another baseline method that we consider is LSTM which is a simple LSTM encoder-decoder model used for path prediction.
+In the field of path prediction, it is common for models to generate 20 outputs (k=20) for each subject in the scene and report the ADE and FDE based on the best of the 20 predicted paths for each pedestrian.
+However, this method is unsuitable for real-time scenarios, especially those deployed on embedded platforms with limited resources.
+Thus, we will compare our model only to the approaches that report their single-future path prediction evaluation in the pedestrian bird's-eye view domain.
+In our comparisons, we include a simple Linear regressor used for path prediction.
+Another baseline method we consider is LSTM, a simple LSTM encoder-decoder model used for path prediction.
 Table \ref{tab:human_bird} shows that Pishgu struggles with path prediction in this domain.
-This is due to the fact that ETH\cite{pellegrini2009you} and UCY \cite{lerner2007crowds} are relatively small datasets and can not provide sufficient amount of training data for the convolution attention mechanism to be trained well as discussed in Section \ref{sec:domain}.
+This is due to the fact that ETH\cite{pellegrini2009you} and UCY \cite{lerner2007crowds} are relatively small datasets and can not provide a sufficient amount of training data for the convolution attention mechanism to be trained well, as discussed in Section \ref{sec:domain}.

-We also, report model complexity as number of parameters, but most of the previous works do not examine this crucial factor.
-Looking at Table \ref{tab:human_bird}, we can see that Pishgu has competitive model size compared to CARPe \cite{mendieta2021carpe} and around $36\times $ smaller model size compare to Next \cite{liang2019peeking}.
+We also report the model complexity in terms of the number of parameters, but most previous works do not examine this crucial factor.
+Looking at Table \ref{tab:human_bird}, we can see that Pishgu has a competitive model size compared to \cite{mendieta2021carpe} and around $36\times $ smaller model size compared to Next \cite{liang2019peeking}.